kwaldenphd/LAMP-stack/README.md

 Q9: Can you describe what you are looking at here?
 Hint: Take a look at the information between the <title> tags.

-Q10: What does this command do?

-Q11: Here we have called mysite.dev/index.php in the browser.
+Q10: Here we have called mysite.dev/index.php in the browser.
 Describe in your own words what we are doing with this command.

-Q12: Use the command `cat /etc/.htpasswd` to return the contents of the .htpasswd file that you just created.
+Q11: Use the command `cat /etc/.htpasswd` to return the contents of the .htpasswd file that you just created.
 What do you see?
 This file contains an encrypted version of the user name and password that you just created.
 Why is this important?